 Definition and Mission: An inclusive, non-partisan alliance honoring the history of the Women’s Suffrage Movement focused on the Johnson City and Tennessee stories.
 Our objectives are to educate our community and celebrate the winning of Women’s franchise.

 Events and Projects

-Currently through May 2020, we are gathering histories via interviews with local people—especially those who have a living memory of the early 20th Century, or a memory of family members who were impacted by women’s enfranchisement.
-The interview documentation will be used to create a Storytelling project to be presented in the July – August timeframe.
+We are gathering histories via interviews with local people—especially those who have a living memory of the early 20th Century, or a memory of family members who were impacted by women’s enfranchisement at any time.
+Interviews are recorded and archived.
 If you or someone you are familiar with should be involved in this effort, please let us know through the contact page.